Overview

 St lucia

-One of our most favorite places in South Africa is St Lucia.
+One of our favorite places in South Africa is St Lucia.
 It is a quiet and cozy village with only one access road, making it one of the safest villages in the country.
-The only danger in this village are the hippos that roam the streets at night and come to graze in the gardens.
+The only danger in this village is the hippos that roam the streets at night and come to graze in the gardens.

 Some of the highlights in and around St Lucia are: